-- the expressions for volumes and areas and complex, and thus, difficult to compute; - therefore, Lobachevsky suggested that the use of physical devices in non-Euclidean space can speed up computations of the corresponding complex expressions.
+- the expressions for volumes and areas are difficult to compute; - therefore, Lobachevsky suggested that the use of physical devices in non-Euclidean space can speed up computations of the corresponding expressions.

 Similarly:

 - it is very difficult to solve the quantum mechanics equations; - it is therefore reasonable to suggest that quantum phenomena, when properly arranged, can speed up computations.